 Physical Violence: Residents have the right to live in a secure and save environment, free from the threat of physical harm, malicious aggravation, or personal affront.
 Physical violence will be considered an act against the entire residence hall community.
 Intimidation and coercion of any type will not be tolerated.

-Visitation: Visitors in student rooms of the opposite sex are limited to the following hours: Sunday–Thursday: noon to midnight; Friday–Saturday: noon to 2:00 a.m.
-All visitors must sign in on the sign-in sheet located near the entrance to the building.
-Visitors of the opposite sex must be escorted by a resident the entire time they are in the building.
+Visitation: Guests in student rooms of the opposite sex are limited to the following hours: Sunday–Thursday: noon to midnight; Friday–Saturday: noon to 2:00 a.m.
+All guests must sign in on the sign-in sheet located near the entrance to the building.
+Guests of the opposite sex must be escorted by a resident the entire time they are in the building.